weplanx/manual/content.en/docs/4-extend/3-worker.md

 ## Pre-requisite

 - Nats cluster needs to enable JetStream
-- Services and applications should work together the same namespace
+- Services and applications should work together the same nats tenant

 ## Deploy

 The worker node subscribes to the work queue (non-persistent), including events from Schdule, MQ (message queue) and third-party.
-The node that gets the message triggers the event and transfers the result to the logset.
+The node that gets the message triggers the event and transfers the result to the data stream.
 Node support horizontal expansion shunt pressure.

 ![](/images/extend/worker.png)